Table of Contents

 The name “Agua” is actually a misnomer or a case of mistaken identity.
 The canyon does not have a direct association with water sources or any significant water-related features.
 Agua Canyon did not derive its name from water, as one might assume.

-It’s important to note that Agua Canyon does not have any facilities or amenities, such as restrooms or water sources.
-Make sure to use restroom facilities at other locations within the park before reaching Agua Canyon.
+It’s important to note that Agua Canyon has no facilities or amenities, including restrooms or water sources.
+Be sure to use the restroom facilities at other locations within the park before heading to this area.

 A Captivating Eroded Wonder of the Natural Bridge